cloud-elements/devportal/_elementTemplate/setup-oauth2.md

 ## Set Up Events

-{{page.heading}} supports webhooks.
-If you want to enable events when you authenticate and element instance, complete the steps below to set up webhooks with {{page.heading}}.
+{{page.apiProvider}} supports webhooks.
+If you want to enable events when you authenticate an element instance, complete the steps below to set up webhooks with {{page.heading}}.

 1. Log in to your developer account at [{{page.apiProvider}}](https://apiprovider.com).
 2. Click the application that you want to connect.